 Skip to main content

-7 Security Best Practices for Microservices
+7 Microservices Security Best Practices to Strengthen Enterprise Architecture

 Microservices architecture introduces several security vulnerabilities as a direct result of its modular nature.
-Applications developed using microservices have a much larger attack surface area than the traditional application models.
+Applications developed using microservices have a much larger attack surface area than traditional application models.

 7 Best Practices for Microservices Security